-An extraordinarily well acted, gripping story of two competitive shipbuilding families, and the feisty, indomitable girl who enters their lives and changes all their futures forever, May Queen (2012) was the longest Korean drama I've watched to date, and one of the most addictive.
+An extraordinarily well acted, gripping story of two competitive shipbuilding families, and the feisty, indomitable girl who enters their lives and changes all their futures forever, May Queen (2012) was one of the longest Korean drama I've watched, and one of the most addictive.
 It's definitely in my Top Twenty Favorites.
-I watched all thirty-eight episodes in three days' time, hardly able to tear myself away even for sleep, and it was certainly the longest marathon binge watch I've ever undergone in ten years of watching K-dramas.
+I watched all thirty-eight episodes in three days' time, hardly able to tear myself away even for sleep, and it was certainly the longest marathon binge watch I've ever undergone in ten+ years of watching K-dramas.
 It wasn't surprising to me that the series' ratings hit the 27% range while most Korean dramas average between 5% to 10% these days.
 It's truly exceptional.

 I have to confess I tried it in the first place because I had loved one of the main male actors in this show in director Ki Duk Kim's 2004 masterpiece film classic 3-Iron, namely actor Jae Hee, who had impressed me deeply in that film.
 Because he mostly does films I had only seen him in two Korean dramas since seeing 3-Iron: Delightful Girl Choon Hyang (2005), the Hong Sisters' first K-drama, and in Kim Tae Hee's Jang Ok Jung, Living In Love (2013), so I was intrigued to start another one in which he co-starred with an exemplary cast, including Kim Jae Won (My Love Patzzi, Can You Hear My Heart?), whom I think has an uncanny resemblance to superstar Bae Yong Joon - even his voice is similar!
 (I would close my eyes sometimes while he talked and easily picture Bae), and the lead actress Han Ji Hye, who played the jealous character we all loved to hate in the classic Four Seasons' K-drama Summer Scent.
 Here in this drama her character is night and day different compared to that one: you will fall in love with her as much as you hated her in the older drama!
 She's so admirable, strong, and sacrificial toward her family in May Queen.
 Trust me: only the very best actresses can achieve that wide range of emotional reactions out of their audiences, from hate to love from one show to another.